Learn how to create a monogram in Microsoft Word with a free font so you can personalize just about anything!

 Draw your shape to the size you want and place it in the desired position on the page.
 Then select your outline and fill colors from the “Drawing Tools” tab.
 I chose “No Fill” as the fill color and a dark yellow, 6 pt weight for the outline.

-5. Now it’s monogram time!
+Now it’s monogram time!
 Click the “Insert” tab and select “Word Art.”
-You can pick any style of Word Art to start; you’ll change the shape and color later.
+You can pick any style of Word Art to start.
+You’ll change the shape and color later.

 I like to start with the initial for the last name, which will be in the middle of the monogram.
 Type the letter and select “monogram kk” from the font drop down menu.

-Next, change the shape by choosing “Change Shape” under the “Word Out” tab and selecting the straight line titled “Plain Text.”
+Next, change the shape by choosing “Change Shape” under the “Word Art” tab and selecting the straight line titled “Plain Text.”

 Move the letter to the middle of your page, resize it to your liking, and change the outline and fill colors under the “Word Art” tab.

 If you are making a monogram for a couple, the wife’s initial goes first, followed by the initial of the couple’s last name and finally the husband’s initial.
-For example, my name is Abby and my husband is Donnie, so our monogram is A L D.
+For example, my name is Abby, my husband is Donnie, and our last name is Lawson, so our monogram is A L D.